Whimsy Stick

 Win: Let the Dog Hold

-After the capture, let the dog hold the prize for 3 to 5 seconds.
+Overall, after the capture, let the dog hold the prize for 3 to 5 seconds.
 This is the win phase: possession, not just contact.
-Then cue “drop” or trade for a treat.
-The win is what tells the brain “the hunt was successful.”
-Skip this and you have built arousal without resolution.
+Indeed, cue “drop” or trade for a treat, then release.
+The win is what tells the brain the hunt was successful.
+In fact, skip it and you have built arousal without resolution.

 Phase: Win